some0necoding/pwman/README.md

  - x window system for clipboard managment
  - advanced debugging: use of automation to generate specific testing environment

-day one of development (first commit): 4 november 2021
+day one of development (first commit): 4th november 2021

+lines of code: 2150 (on 20th february 2022 - 09:21)